JaydenMaalouf/azure-pipelines-terraform-output/README.md

-# Azure Pipelines - Terraform Output
+# Azure Pipelines - Terraform Markdown Output

-A small plugin that brings a Terraform Plan window into the pipeline and release results.
+A small plugin that brings a Terraform Markdown Plan window into the pipeline and release results.

-The plugin is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=JaydenMaalouf.terraform-output).
+The plugin not yet available on the [Visual Studio Marketplace]

 ## Usage